Before you install Google Cloud Directory Sync (GCDS), ensure you meet the following requirements.

 - An LDAP browser that can read and browse your LDAP directory server data.

-- Network access to the Google domain through HTTPS, directly or through a proxy server.
-This includes ports 80 and 443.
+- Network access to your Google data through HTTPS directly or through a proxy server.
+Ensure ports 80 and 443 are open.

 - Access to Secure Sockets Layer (SSL) certificate authorities for your network.

-- (Optional) Access to a mail server that is able to relay messages for GCDS notifications and familiarity with setting up mail servers for traffic.
+- (Optional) Access to a mail server that is able to relay messages for GCDS notifications.

-- Human Resources contact and familiarity with your user base as well as the ability to identify which LDAP entries represent current employees.
+- Knowledge of your user base—Able to identify which LDAP entries represent current users and groups.